 Everyone can benefit from occupational therapy, but the following list includes some typical diagnoses, as well as, deficit areas that I treat with my clients: • adults with hyperarousal and sensory challenges due to trauma, PTSD • adults with disabilities, impacting function • brain injuries including cerebral palsy • developmental delays • autism spectrum disorder • premature birth • medically fragile children with health issues • children with impairments, impacting education • feeding problems with infants, toddlers, and children • sensory processing disorders • sleep problems • handwriting and school success for children

 I graduated from Western Michigan University in 1992 with a degree in occupational therapy.
 Returning later to school, I then earned a doctorate in occupational therapy from Rocky Mountain University of Health Professionals in 2013.
 My clinical background is very diverse, having worked in health care and education.
 I began my career in 1992 working in hospitals and rehabilitative settings.
 I then transitioned to school-based practice, followed by 10 years working in early intervention with infants and families.
 In 2016, I transitioned to academia, teaching pediatrics and research.
 Currently, I am an assistant professor at Davenport University.
 My clinical work with Amplified Life is to continue direct client care, which has always been a joy for me and must continue.
 I have been married for 30 years and have 4 daughters.
 I enjoy spending time with my family and love cooking, gardening, and nature.
 I enjoy volunteering my clinical skills, through teaching and serving in underdeveloped areas of the world.

-If you would like to schedule an initial session with me, click the "Schedule With Barbra" button below; I'd be happy to meet with you and help you explore next steps.
+If you would like to schedule an initial session with me, call 616-499-4711 or click the "Schedule With Barbra" button below; I'd be happy to meet with you and help you explore next steps.